What is the Difference Between Water-Resistant and Waterproof?

 Waterproof garments usually combine a DWR coating on the outer fabric, fully taped seams, and a built-in membrane lining such as those described in our article on waterproof and breathable fabric (Gore-Tex, eVent, HyVent are a few of the most popular varieties).

-A membrane lining is an incredibly thin film or sheet of material with literally billions of microscopic holes which are too small for rainwater to penetrate but large enough for water vapor molecules (from sweat) to pass through in an outward direction.
+A waterproof-breathable membrane is an incredibly thin film or sheet of material with literally billions of microscopic holes which are too small for rainwater to penetrate but large enough for vapor molecules (from sweat) to pass through in an outward direction.
 This membrane assists breathability and forms a second, more impermeable barrier after the DWR outer.

 - Suitable for heavier rain